mkulz1/FinalProject/README.md

 FinalProject
 ============

+Note: If the program is running slowly, increase Processing's maximum available memory.

 1/1/15
 -Added a grid animation for connect 4 (created the basic grid layout for the visual game board.)
 -Clicking creates an ellipse that can be dragged.